Stock Technical indicators: ArcelorMittal (MT)

 PROFITABILITY SNAP:

 Net profit margin of the company is 0.80% that shows the company earning by every dollar of sales.
+Gross margin is detected at – and Operating Margin is noted at -.
 Return on Assets (ROA) shows that the company is profitable as compared to its total assets which is 0.70%.
 Return on Investment (ROI) is 12.60%.
 Return on Equity (ROE) is 1.50%.

 PERFORMANCE REVIEW: